NeomindLabs/calmboard_reporter/README.md

 ## Usage
 Just add this gem to any Rails app, and it will gather metrics on the app, encrypt them and make them available via a request from Calmboard.

+As of now, this gem only gathers two metrics:
+- the version of Ruby that the app is currently running on
+- the version of Rails that the app is

+In the future, additional metrics could be added by adding modules to `lib/calmboard_reporter/metrics`.

 ## Installation
 Add this line to your application's Gemfile: